Frequently Asked Questions

 Q: Which semester can I be admitted into the Biochemistry program?

-A: We generally admit graduate students for the Fall semester.
+A: We generally only admit graduate students for only the Fall semester.
 The Biochemistry and Molecular Biophysics Graduate Group admits only those applicants for whom financial support is available.
 The primary form of financial aid is a combined teaching/research assistantship within the Department of Biochemistry and Molecular Biophysics.
 This is a competitive stipend that includes a full tuition waiver.
-These funds are committed during the Fall enrollment.
+These funds are fully assigned during the Fall enrollment.

 Q: Do I need to first enroll in the master degree program and later qualify for doctoral program?